seller disclosure home buying: What Texas Buyers Should Know

 Ask Questions

-If something in the disclosure raises concerns, ask the seller for clarification or additional documents.
-Don’t hesitate to request further inspections.
+If something in the disclosure raises concerns, ask the seller for clarification or documents.
+For example, request invoices for roof repairs, foundation work, pest treatment, or plumbing fixes.

 Consult Professionals